 The electric drive system on the e-bike can only be activated through a pedaling action and is limited to relatively low speeds.
 In America, this class is limited to a motor powered speed of 20 mph (32 kph) with a motor wattage of <= 750 watts.

 Class 2: Throttle On Demand

 The electric drive system on the e-bike can be activated through a throttle element such as a grip-twist, trigger or button and is limited to low speeds.
 The motor system may also be activated through a pedaling action as with Class 1.
 In America, the top speed is limited to 20 mph (32 kph) with a motor wattage of <= 750 watts as with Class 1.

 The electric drive system on the e-bike can be activated through a pedaling action to reach higher top speeds.
 In America this class could still be considered a “low-speed electric bicycle” if human power propels the bike above 20 mph and as such, does not require special licensing but may be even more restricted to roads, adjacent bike lanes or on private property with a maximum speed ~28 mph (~45 kph) and motor wattage of <= 750 watts.

 Colorado Springs allows Class 1 e-bikes to operate on Urban Trails.
 These trails are typically described as local commuting and recreational trails which traverse neighborhoods and connect to the core of the City of Colorado Springs.

 At this time e-bikes are not to be operated on what is commonly known as multi-use trails.
 These trails are always soft surfaces and are part of large Regional Park or Open Space property infrastructure.

-Class 1 E-bikes permitted on the following trails:
+Class 1 e-bikes permitted on the following urban trails: